 Kicking off April 1, the Bright Ideas grant program has become an important part of North Carolina classrooms.
-A grant is the perfect way to get funding for an important lesson in the 2020-2021 school year, especially among the changing times!
-The application period ended September 15, which left some time for busy educators to get bright ideas recorded and submitted.
-Teachers who applied before August 15 were entered to win one of five $100 Visa cards.
+A grant is the perfect way to get funding for an important lesson in the 2021-2022 school year, especially among the changing times!
+The application period ends September 15, which leaves some time for busy educators like yourself, to get bright ideas recorded and submitted.
+Teachers who apply before August 16 will be entered to win one of five $100 Visa cards.

 Bright Ideas is a mini grant program designed to reward innovative, creative teaching ideas.
 Teachers who are interested in applying for one of the grants should visit www.ncbrightideas.com to complete an application online.
 Teachers can apply for up to $2,500 per grant from South River EMC.
 In 2019-2020, the Cooperative awarded almost $60,000 in grants to local educators.
 Teachers are asked to submit applications online for consideration, the Cooperative does not accept applications through any other means.